Eastern-Skill7173/PythonKivySharedSnippets/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for personal use, development or testing purposes.
+There are two ways which you can get the project working:

 ### Pre-Packaged Executables